CloudLabsAI-Azure/PowerApps-in-a-day/02_Microsoft_Dataverse.md

    ![](./images/Module2/image34.1.png)

-1. You will bepresented with a new pop-up to add actions and conditions.
+1. You will be presented with a new pop-up to add actions and conditions.
 Now, click **Add Action**.

    ![](./images/Module2/image35.png)